Factbox - International reaction to arrest of Reuters reporters in Myanmar

 It said the reporters and two policemen faced charges under the British colonial-era Official Secrets Act, which carries a maximum prison sentence of 14 years, though officials said they have not been charged.
 Their exact whereabouts is not known.

-Reuters’ driver Myothant Tun dropped them off at a police compound and the two reporters and two police officers headed to a nearby restaurant.
+Reuters’ driver Myothant Tun dropped them off at Battalion8’s compound and the two reporters and two police officers headed to a nearby restaurant.
 The journalists did not return to the car.

 Reuters President and Editor-in-Chief Stephen J. Adler said the arrests were a “blatant attack on press freedom” and called for the immediate release of the journalists.